lwh0721/Data_Science_and_Analytics/README.md

-Introduction to Data Science and Analytics.
+Introduction to Data Science and Analytics (2022 Fall).

 **Project 1**: Basic exploratory data analysis and summarize characteristics by plots, t-test, ANOVA